Leaning into Faith as a Cancer Survivor

 - Breast cancer survivor Robin Roberts is a very faith-based person.
-This week, she talked about the importance in leaning into God’s strength when you’re facing obstacles.
+This week, she talked about the importance of believing God has joyous plans for you despit a challenge you may be facing, like an illness.

 - Roberts has been supporting her partner, Amber Laign, during her own breast cancer journey.
-Thankfully, Laign finished her radiation treatments earlier this year.
+They are now getting ready to marry this year.

 - Although it’s not for everyone, leaning into faith can help cancer warriors and their loved ones stay positive when times get tough.